SB-1521

 Plain Language

-Operators must adopt and maintain a protocol for responding to user prompts involving suicidal ideation or self-harm.
-The protocol must include making reasonable efforts to refer users to crisis service providers.
-Unlike California SB 243, this provision does not require public publication of the protocol on the operator's website, does not mandate annual reporting of crisis referral metrics, and uses a 'reasonable efforts' standard rather than an absolute obligation.
-The protocol applies to all users, not just minors.
-The statute does not specify which crisis services must be referenced (e.g., 988 Lifeline), leaving operators discretion in selecting appropriate referral resources.
+Operators must adopt a protocol for responding to user prompts involving suicidal ideation or self-harm.
+The protocol must include making reasonable efforts to refer the user to crisis service providers.
+Unlike California SB 243, this obligation applies to all users — not just minors — and does not require the protocol to be published on the operator's website.
+The statute uses a 'reasonable efforts' standard rather than an absolute referral requirement, providing some flexibility in how the protocol is implemented.
+The statute does not specify particular crisis services (e.g., 988 Lifeline) that must be referenced.

 Statutory Text